joeyhub/xdebug_trace_browser/README.md

 This tool can be useful when dealing with libraries and frameworks in PHP that are highly layered, convoluted and make use of metacoding principles or are general dynamic meaning that mean certain characteristics can only be determined in runtime.

-It is great simply to review what an unfamiliar framework might be doing in general such a bootstrap, etc.
+It is great to review what an unfamiliar framework might be doing in general such a bootstrap, etc.

-Where as a typical realtime debug process involves running through, adding break points, debug output, etc, this tool allows quick and casual browsing of a programs execution.
+Where as a typical realtime debug process involves running through, adding break points, debug output, etc, this tool allows quick and casual browsing of a program's execution.
+If seeking out the cause of a bug that may be located anywhere, the speed in which this allows a trace to be browsed can be very useful.

 This should be avoided for processes with a very high number of calls however as trace files can include a lot of data.